 5. Document each step of the process

-Documenting the user access review implementation process is crucial.
+Documenting the review implementation process is crucial.
 Consider keeping detailed records of challenges and results of each step of the review in an access review workbook or any other documentation asset.

-Such formalization gives a better understanding of the user access review procedure to all members involved.
+Such formalization gives all members involved a better understanding of the user access review procedure.
 Besides, it can help you demonstrate compliance with laws and regulations as well as find bottlenecks and flaws in the review procedure.

 6. Educate your personnel on the importance of access reviews